|

 spoke with him and his wife privately.
 He didn't care too

-much for theosophy, but his wife was quite understanding.
+much for Theosophy, but his wife was quite understanding.

-Though the lecture was something of a flop, I had good talks
+Though the lecture was something of a flop, I had good

-remember anymore what book it was, only that it contained
+not remember anymore what book it was, only that it contained

-a scene of theosophical masters discussing Krishnamurti
+a scene of Theosophical Masters discussing Krishnamurti

 from an esoteric angle and that they made terrific sense.